 Though never actually decommissioned, she remained inactive at Charleston until early in 1947, when she embarked upon a refresher training cruise in the West Indies.
 She also participated in a fleet exercise held off Cuba.
 On 18 March 1947, near the conclusion of the exercise, YMS-471 was named Verdin and was re-designated AMS-38.
 After a tour of duty at Yorktown, Va., serving as a training platform for the students of the Mine Warfare School,Verdin returned to Charleston in November where she remained until the following spring.
 In April 1948, she entered the Charleston Naval Shipyard for repairs and then put to sea once again for refresher training put of Norfolk.
 In November, the minesweeper participated in cold weather fleet exercises off Newfoundland before returning to warmer waters.

 This time, she reported to Panama City, Fla., for duty at the Navy's mine countermeasures research facility.
 For the next six years, Verdin alternated between mine warfare research duty at Panama City and mine warfare school ship operations at Yorktown.
 Periodic overhauls, mine and convoy exercises, and refresher training punctuated these two primary assignments.
 In November 1954, Verdin transferred back to Charleston where she became flagship for Mine Division 43.
 She spent her last eight active months there as an operational unit of the Mine Force.
 On 7 February 1955, she was redesignated MSC(O)-38.
 On 1 July 1955, she reported to Green Cove Springs, Fla., for inactivation.
 There, she went into reserve on 30 August 1955.
-A little over four years later, on 1 November 1959, her name was struck from the Navy list.
-No documents have been found giving details of her final disposition.
+A little over four years later, on 1 November 1959, her name was stricken from the Navy List.
+No documents have been found as to her final disposition.

 Verdin (MSC(O)-38) earned three battle stars for World War II service as YMS-471.